 - Travel While on STEM OPT

 - DO NOT complete or sign the last page (page 5).
-You are required to submit the evaluations to our office at the end of your first and second year:
+You are required to submit the evaluations to our office via ISS Connect at the end of your first and second year:

-- The first evaluation is to be completed before the one year anniversary of the start date of the STEM OPT
+- The first evaluation is to be submitted no later than 10 days following the one year anniversary of the start date of the STEM OPT period.

-More guidance on the I-983 for you and your employer can be found here.
+Study in the States provides more guidance on the Form I-983 for you and your employer.

 - USCIS must receive your application for STEM Extension before your current OPT expires, but no earlier than 90 days before it expires